mgiulini/pymap/README.md

 where K is the set of unique frequencies observed in the sample.

-If you use pymap please cite the following publications:
+If you use pymap please cite [this paper]().

 # Setup

-A minimal conda environment to run the calculations can be constructed from the .yml file pymap.yml.
+A minimal conda environment (see [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)) to run the calculations can be generated from the .yml file pymap.yml using the following command:

-If you don't have conda installed, please see [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

 ```
 conda env create --file pymap.yml